longhorn/longhorn/enhancements/20230517-set-recurring-job-to-pvc.md

 ## Proposal

 1. The existing behavior of recurring jobs will remain unchanged, with the Volume's recurring job labeling as the source of truth.
-2. If the PVC has recurring job labels, they will override all recurring job labels of the associated Volume.
+2. When the PVC is enabled as the recurring job label source, its recurring job labels will override all recurring job labels of the associated Volume.

 ### User Stories